If you are upgrading to version 5.3 or higher of the SSR software, please refer to the Upgrade Considerations before proceeding.

 Before upgrading the 128T Routing Software, use the following procedure to stop the the software.

-- Verify that the software has stopped by executing the commandResult: The software is listed as inactive (dead).sudo systemctl status 128T
+Verify that the software has stopped by executing the command:

-For routers managed by a 128T Conductor, upgrades can be initiated via the 128T conductor's PCLI.
+For routers managed by an SSR Conductor, upgrades can be initiated via the SSR conductor's PCLI.
 This upgrade process is completed in two stages: download followed by upgrade.

 As an administrator-level user, log into the conductor's PCLI.